RexWangSida/LearningNotes/ConcurrentDesign/README.md

   - All states in all traces are good, expressed by invariance properties

 **- Liveness**
-  - All traces will eventually lead to a good state/result
+  - All traces will eventually lead to a good state/result, implicitly including termination

+**- Critical Section**